Vrtgs/thirtyfour/README.md

 ### Choosing between Sync and Async

-The `thirtyfour` library offers both a sync and async API.
+The `thirtyfour` crate provides an async API whereas `thirtyfour_sync` provides sync.
 Which one you should use really depends on your personal preference and the nature of your application.

 For a more in-depth introduction to async programming in rust, see [The Rust Async Book](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html).